What Are Hacked Devices?

 How Hacked Devices Bypassed an Air-Gapped Network

-During an academic security research project that scanned file repositories, researchers found classified operational documents from a large US natural gas utility.
-When they contacted the utility’s security team, they learned the documents were authentic.
-Surprisingly, there was no evidence that any internal files had been removed.
+During an academic cybersecurity research project that involved scanning file repositories, researchers discovered classified operational documents belonging to a major U.S. natural gas utility.
+When they contacted the utility’s cybersecurity team, the team confirmed the documents were authentic.
+Surprisingly, investigators found no evidence that any internal files had been removed.

-Investigators initially believed the network containing the stolen documents was air-gapped, preventing Internet leakage.
-Strictly blocking all removable media also ruled out the possibility of someone copying and removing the documents.
-The investigation revealed that hackers had broken into the internal critical network, bypassing existing security controls using hacked devices.
+Investigators initially believed hackers could not reach the network containing the stolen documents because it was air-gapped, preventing any Internet-based leaks.
+Strict controls on removable media also seemed to eliminate the possibility of copying or removing files.
+However, the investigation revealed that hackers had infiltrated the internal network by compromising devices, bypassing existing cybersecurity controls.
 As a result, the network was vulnerable not only to exfiltration but also to injection and sabotage.

-When plugged in, the hacked device was detected by the host PC as both a fully functional mouse and an human interface device (HID) keyboard (USB Class 3, Subclass 1, Protocol 1).
-Using keyboard emulation, the HID interface typed a PowerShell script that built and executed a covert channel communication stack.
+When connected, the compromised device was recognized by the host computer as both a standard USB mouse and a Human Interface Device (HID) keyboard (USB Class 3, Subclass 1, Protocol 1).
+By emulating a keyboard, the malicious HID interface automatically typed and executed a PowerShell script that established a covert communication channel.

 Tools and Techniques Behind Hacked Devices

 The Raspberry Pi Zero W can be purchased for as little as $25.
-Its low cost, credit card-like size, and support for many hacking tools make it an attractive option for building hacked devices.
-In this case, it consumed minimal power, easily supplied by the host PC (the attack target).
-At the same time, it allowed hackers to sniff network packets and exfiltrate data remotely using its integrated WiFi.
+Its low cost, credit card-like size, and compatibility with many hacking tools make it easy to turn into a compromised device.
+In this case, it consumed minimal power, supplied by the host PC (the attack target).
+At the same time, it allowed hackers to sniff network packets and exfiltrate data remotely using its integrated Wi-Fi.

 Other hacked devices rely on LoRaWAN, a low-power wide-area network, to communicate with rogue peripherals.
 Systems may detect such devices as legitimate USB hubs while hiding the embedded malicious hardware.